yahoo/oss-guide/docs/publishing/approval.md

 # Publishing Your Project: Step 2.
 Getting Approval

-The Verizon Media Open Source Program Office (OSPO) is here to help engineers at Verizon Media prepare code for external publication, promote projects, and build open source communities.
+The Yahoo Open Source Program Office (OSPO) is here to help engineers at Yahoo prepare code for external publication, promote projects, and build open source communities.
 Our process is designed to set your project up for success, and to comply with relevant company policies.
 In Step 1, we show you how to [prepare your project](../publishing/prepare.md) to request OSPO approval.
 This page highlights the questions we will review with you to secure an approval for your publication request.

 ## Prepare Your Project Information